c-rizz/adarl_envs/README.md

 In addition to this othere relevant packages are **pykyon** and **pycentauro**, which wrap the the HHCM kyon and centauro repositories in standard python packages.
 In this way they can be indexed sing standard python tooling, and, using this [fork of xacro](https://github.com/c-rizz/xacro_standalone/tree/extra_find_pkg_path), XACRO files can be directly compiled without using ROS (hopefully the xaro fork will eventually be merged, see [xacro issue #356](https://github.com/ros/xacro/pull/356)).

+# Package Overview

+In this package you can find:

+* **env/RobotVecEnv.py**, a base environment for implementing robotics environment
+* **env/LocomotionVecEnv.py**, a locomotion environment, based on RobotVecEnv
+* **env/GraspVecEnv**, a simple grasping envoronment, again based on RobotVecEnv (still very much a work in progress)